GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 Note:

 * A unique_ptr<> to concrete class can be stored in a unique_ptr<> to base class.
-* This is how we can use polymorfisms for objects created at runtime.
+* This is how we can use polymorphisms for objects created at runtime.
 * <https://compiler-explorer.com/z/G8vYKj9eb>
 * Be careful not to dereference some_sort_of_a if it is empty!